 1) A student contacts their previous college(s) to request they send Amarillo College an OFFICIAL transcript (no copies, faxes or emails accepted) OR brings an official transcript to the Registrar's Office.
 If a college transcript is mailed to Amarillo College, it must be unopened and in the original, envelope that was sealed by the sending institution to be counted as official.

 2) The transcript is logged in as received.

-3) If you have any test scores, (ACT, SAT, TSI, etc.) those scores will be entered.
+3) If a student has any test scores, (ACT, SAT, TSI, etc.) those scores will be entered.

-Once courses from other institutions have been evaluated and are transferred into Amarillo College under your current degree program, there is a section on your Amarillo College transcript entitled, "Transfer Info."
+Once courses from other institutions have been evaluated and are transferred into Amarillo College under a current degree program, there is a section on a student’s Amarillo College transcript entitled, "Transfer Info."
 In this section, you will find the total number of qualifying transfer credits and the name of the University associated with the credits.

 If a student's overall cumulative GPA at their previous, accredited institution was equal to or greater than a 2.0 on a 4.0 scale, then any grade of "D" will transfer.
 However, please note that some programs require a "C" or higher in their courses in order for a student to fulfill degree requirements.

 Please select your transfer institution type from the Transfer Institution FAQ page.